Ambulance staff announce plans to strike for three days

 Nasra’s national chairwoman Sinead McGrath said she again called on the Minister “to avoid this further escalation in this dispute and instruct the HSE to engage with the industrial relations machinery to end this dispute and allow ambulance personnel the right to be members and represented by the trade union of their choice”.

+HSE managers who were qualified paramedics were also moved into frontline services.

-The HSE said in January the National Ambulance Service recognised the trade unions Siptu, Unite and Fórsa as representatives for its staff.
+The HSE said last mont that the National Ambulance Service recognised the trade unions Siptu, Unite and Fórsa as representatives for its staff.

 It said that in particular, Siptu was the recognised trade union for frontline personnel.